 I left Wales at 18 to read Geography at Oxford (MA) but returned to Cardiff after completing my degree to read Law (LLB), subsequently taking up a post at a large Cardiff law firm where I completed my training as a Solicitor.

 I have family connections to Minehead and moved here to join my wife who had a teaching post in the town.
 I joined what was then Thorne and Thorne well over 20 years ago and became a partner at just 29 years old.

 I am, perhaps, amongst the last of a generation of lawyers for whom practise in many different areas of law was the norm.
 This varied experience allows me to identify and address issues which many would simply overlook.

 Family life is very important to me.
-I have school age children and I am involved with school governance in the area.
+I have school age children and I was involved with school governance in the area for many years.
 I was Vice Chair of Governors at a local school, then latterly became a trustee of the local West Somerset Multi Academy Trust.
-I enjoy participating in and serving the local community in this way.
+I have enjoyed participating in and serving the local community in this way.

 These experiences have given me a new perspective on problem solving, and new skills to do so.
 My approach to my work is always to be patient, friendly and professional; and to provide practical solutions to sensitive and complex issues.

 I am an enthusiastic trail runner in my spare time, and much of my thinking is therefore done on long runs over Exmoor.
 I often run at night with my dog, taking the opportunity to listen to lengthy operas whilst I do so!
 I also read extensively on subjects as varied as quantum physics, cosmology and mediaeval history.

 Law for the Elderly, Residential Conveyancing.

 Year Qualified: 1996.

 Other Languages: Welsh.